f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 ### What about signing?

-Packages built by F-Droid are signed by F-Droid, so all apps in the [official F-Droid repo](https://f-droid.org/repo) are signed by F-Droid keys.
+Packages not setup for [reproducible builds](https://f-droid.org/docs/Reproducible_Builds/) are signed by F-Droid keys.
 F-Droid will generate a new key for each app that is included.
 All of the different APKs built from different versions of an app will be signed by the same app key.
 But do note: if an app is also distributed